-Are you struggling with life or your mental health?
+Struggling with life or your mental health?

-Feeling like nobody understands?
+Feel like nobody understands?

 Want to learn ways to manage the stresses in your life?

 Our peer-led skills and support groups might help.
 We understand because we’ve been there.

 We are pleased to offer groups both in-person and online.
 Please see below for our current programme of courses, workshops and groups.

 To book, please complete this short form.
 Please note, your place is not guaranteed until you receive confirmation from us.

 For further information, please call us on 0113 305 5800 (Leeds Mind reception) or email us on firstname.lastname@example.org.

 “Although we are apart we can still support each other and are together online”

 “It’s easy to get stuck inside your own head in isolation so good to get input from others and get ideas and reminders about how to look after our wellbeing.”